WordPress Performance

 There’s no inherent reason a dedicated server should be faster, though; it all depends on the speed of the servers, how much available CPU and RAM resources they have, and whether the hosting company limits access to those resources using a virtual machine (aka “Virtual Private Server” or “VPS”) or other restrictions.

-Dedicated server hosting can be faster than shared hosting that’s resource-limited, as it is at many shared hosting companies.
+High-performance dedicated server hosting can be faster than shared hosting that’s resource-limited, as it is at many shared hosting companies.
 We don’t run our servers that way, though.

 Our servers have more powerful hardware (and more available CPU and RAM resources) than a dedicated server that costs many times what we charge.
 We spread the extra cost of that among many customers who don’t need the full resources of a dedicated server all the time.
 The How do CPU units compare to a “dedicated server”? section of our page about CPU resources explains more about this.